-Required Text: Reisberg, Daniel.
+Textbook: Reisberg, Daniel.
 Cognition: Exploring the Science of the Mind, 6th Edition.
 W.W.
 Norton & Company.

-You need to obtain a ZAPS Lab access code.
-ZABS Lab website contains demonstrations of cognitive psychology experiments.
+The ZAPS Lab access code is REQUIRED.
+The ZAPS Lab website contains demonstrations of cognitive psychology experiments.
 See the first module in Canvas for instructions on how to purchase and access the ZAPS Lab website.

-The website for the new ZAPS Lab (it's also in the intro module in Canvas): ZAPS LAB (https://digital.wwnorton.com/cognition6)
+The website for the ZAPS Lab (it's also in the intro module in Canvas): https://digital.wwnorton.com/cognition7